divya-parmar5002/Learning_AI/README.md

 Welcome to my **Learning AI** repository!

 This repository is a collection of my daily learning journey into Artificial Intelligence.
-Instead of uploading everything to a single branch, I create a **new branch for each learning session**, making it easy to track my progress over time.

 ## 🎯 Purpose